andreashandel/andreashandelwebsite_old/myresources/Notes_and _ToDo_for_website.md

 * Reading/managing/publishing papers: turn my presentation and my text on the 'teaching-research-resources' list into a blog post.

-Blog post discussing stats vs mechanistic models and non-parametric vs parametric (how they are somewhat similar, one trades off power for assumptions).
+* Blog post discussing stats vs mechanistic models and non-parametric vs parametric (how they are somewhat similar, one trades off power for assumptions).
 Almost like a bias variance trade-off.

+* How to approach your first (and every subsequent) research project – use text I wrote for ‘onboarding’.
+Also combine with research project slides/talk.

+*	Post Writing a scientific article with R/Quarto/etc.

+*	Turn some presentations, e.g. ‘good research project’ into blog posts.

 ### Teaching/Tech